fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 {% embed_ftChart log-y-axis-chart %}

-The chart is a logarithmic Y-axis chart created to showcase the **Thermal flow of machinery observed** from the east region thermal sensor.
+The chart is a logarithmic Y-axis chart created to showcase the **Thermal Flow of Machinery Observed** from the east region thermal sensor.

 To render a chart with logarithmic Y-axis refer to the code below: